Moddable-OpenSource/moddable/documentation/base/worker.md

 			{allocation: 8192, stackCount: 64, slotCount: 64});

 ### Sending a message to a worker
 Messages to workers are JavaScript objects and binary data.
-The JavaScript objects can be considered equivalent to JSON.
-The binary data is an `ArrayBuffer`.

 	aWorker.postMessage({hello: "world", count: 12});
 	aWorker.postMessage(new ArrayBuffer(12));

-Internally, workers use the XS marshalling feature which supports sending some types of data that fail in browser implementations of workers.
-If an object cannot be serialized, `postMessage` throws an exception.
+The worker implementation uses [XS Marshalling](../xs/XS%20Marshalling.md) to send messages.
+It supports sending more types of data than the implementation of workers in web browsers.
+If an object cannot be sent using XS Marshalling, `postMessage` throws an exception.

-Messages are passed by copy, so the size of the message should be as small as practical.
+Messages are passed by copy (with a few exceptions, such as `SharedArrayBuffer`) so the size of the message should be as small as practical.
 If the memory allocation fails, `postMessage` throws an exception.

 ### Receiving a message from a worker
 The worker instance has an `onmessage` function which receives all messages from the worker.
 It is typically assigned immediately after the worker is constructed: